Risa Hayashida: Career

 Hayashida started her broadcasting career at NHK Nagasaki Broadcasting Station in 2014.
 In February 2016, Hayashida was relocated to NHK Fukuoka Broadcasting Station, hosting Rokuichi!
 Fukuoka, following Yurie Omi.
 She also stars NHK News and News 845 Fukuoka.

 From April 2018 Hayashida co-hosted Bura Tamori and the first part of NHK News Ohayō Nippon, both functions took over from Omi.

 At midnight on January 1, 2019, Hayashida reported from Tokyo International Airport during Yukutoshi Kurutoshi, NHK's annual New Year's Eve special hosted by Kozo Takase and Mayuko Wakuda.

 NHK announced on February 13, 2020, that Hayashida would step back from Bura Tamori and hand off to Rika Asano in April 2020.
 On March 14, she appeared her last episode of it.
 Hayashida also resigned from NHK News Ohayō Nippon to be the anchor for Shutoken Network airing in Tokyo Metropolis and peripheral prefectures.

 In 2021, Hayashida narrated the travel segment of Taiga Drama Seiten wo Tsuke (English title: Reach Beyond the Blue Sky).

 On February 9, 2022, NHK announced that Hayashida would anchor the NHK News 7 weekday evening news program from April.

 On February 8, 2023, NHK announced that Hayashida would anchor the News Watch 9 9PM weekday news program from April.

 On February 14, 2024, NHK announced that Hayashida would anchor the Saturday Watch 9 9PM Saturday news program from April.

+On February 12, 2026, NHK announced that Hayashida would return to News Watch 9 from April 3.

 Personal life

 Hayashida married in 2022 but entertainment news outlets reported in May 2024 that the couple divorced.

+On June 7, 2026, entertainment news outlet reported that Hayashida had remarried and was pregnant with her first child.
+On June 18, it was revealed that her husband was saxophonist Kōhei Ueno, and that she had married him on December 24 of the previous year.